Axway-API-Management-Plus/apim-cli/README.md

 # Swagger based promotion for Axway API-Manager V7

-This project provides you with a program that simplifies your CI/CD pipeline with the Axway API-Manager Version 7.x.
+This project provides you with a tool that simplifies your DevOps experience with the Axway API-Manager Version 7.x.

 The program works based on the API-Swagger-Definition + an API-Contract and replicates this "state" into the API-Manager.
 Consider the Swagger-Definition + API-Contract as the "__desired__" state and API-Manager has the "__actual__" state.
 This program will compare both, the desired with the actual state, and performs all neccassary actions to bring the API-Manager API into the desired state.